 Whether an electric scooter will handle an uphill will depend on several factors like battery output, tires, suspension, and climb angle.
 Innovations in scooter technology have seen the emergence of some powerful scooters that are capable of outputs of 2000 watts and that can reach speeds of up 40 mph.

 Let’s look at some vital factors that will influence how your scooter handles hill ascents.

 Not all scooters are designed to handle steep ascents.
 An electric scooter designed for your 8-year-old would probably not be recommended for going uphill.
 Climbing angles vary but most scooters in the market producing around 500watts are well capable of handling climb angles of around 20 degrees.
 If you are thinking of doing climbing angles of around 45 degrees then go for those scooters with more than 1000watts in power.

 Battery and Power

-A lead acid or lithium ion battery powers electric scooters.
-Lead acid batteries are cheaper but come with the downside of been high maintenance, low on power and make the scooter heavy.
+A lead-acid or lithium-ion battery powers electric scooters.
+Lead-acid batteries are cheaper but come with the downside of been high maintenance, low on power and make the scooter heavy.
 If you are tackling hills then it is imperative that you do not carry a lot of weight.
-Lithium ion batteries are similar to what you have in your mobile phone.
-These batteries are low maintenance, lightweight and deliver more power.
-The charging times for the lithium ion battery are also reduced.
+Lithium-ion batteries are similar to what you have on your mobile phone.
+These batteries are low maintenance, lightweight, and deliver more power.
+The charging times for the lithium-ion battery are also reduced.